onsip/sipjs.com/content/api/0.6.0/session.md

 ### `endTime`

-`DATE` - Date object indicating the time when the session ended.
+`Date` - Date object indicating the time when the session ended.
 Takes its value at the moment when the terminated event was fired.

 ### `ua`